 - 4K60P 4:2:2 10-Bit Internal in CLog and Raw Video

 Canon’s current flagship DSLR is the Canon 1DX Mark II.
 It is an incredible beast of a camera and is more than capable of meeting my requirements on the job.

 But there are a few specs I wish Canon could have included; tech that was possible to include at the time of production, but was intentionally omitted.

-So now that the Canon 1DX Mark II is about to be upgraded to possibly include some of the mentioned specs and a few more I put on my wishlist in my Canon 1DX Mark III article, would I upgrade now that we have to include the mirrorless factor?
+So now that the Canon 1DX Mark III development announcement has been made, would I upgrade now that we have to also include the mirrorless factor?